ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 For more information about ordering through the IBM Cloud CLI, see [Working with the File Storage service (ibmcloud sl file)](https://cloud.ibm.com/docs/cli?topic=cli-sl-file-storage-service#sl_file_volume_order){: external}.
 {: tip}

 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase the number of your volumes, contact your sales representative.
-Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).<br/><br/>For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
+Read about increasing limits [here](/docs/FileStorage?topic=FileStorage-managinglimits).
+For more information about the limit on simultaneous authorizations, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).
 {: important}